 - Revelation 1:20

 In this vision John receives a message from Jesus for the seven churches at that time located in Asia Minor.
 Each message contains an encouragement as well as a warning for each of these churches.
-The encouragements are positive comments on these church's faithfulness and perseverance and their service and their love.
+The encouragements are positive comments on these church's faithfulness, perseverance, service and love.
 The warnings, however, are all the same:

-The churches must endure and overcome and remain faithful until death or Jesus' return if they are to receive the reward which is described in different ways.
-John writes either you must endure to the end in order to eat of the Tree of Life or not be hurt by the second death or receive the hidden manna or the white stone or the new name.
-These are all different ways of saying eternal life or the eternal reward and all refer to the reward of those who endure until the end.
+The churches must endure, overcome and remain faithful until death or Jesus' return if they are to receive the reward which is described in different ways.
+John writes that they must endure to the end in order to eat of the Tree of Life, not be hurt by the second death, receive the hidden manna, the white stone or the new name.
+These are all different ways of saying eternal life or the eternal reward, and all specifically refer to the reward of those who endure until the end.

 The second part, which is understood, is that those who don't do this will not receive this reward.